-To determine the precise impact on electricity tariffs is beyond the scope of this study and depends upon the costs incurred to achieve these benefits.
+To estimate the impact on electricity tariffs is beyond the scope of this study and depends upon the costs incurred to achieve these benefits.
 However, we have converted these calculated gross benefits into a \$/MWh estimate for the residential market based on forecast residential electricity consumption.
-The results are presented in the figure below.